ComputeCanada/molmodsim-md-analysis-pytraj/_episodes/02-Analysis_with_pytraj.md

 - In the popup window `NMWiz - PCA models` chose the `Active mode` and press `Animation` - `Make` box.

 ### Cross-correlation analysis.
 Collective motions of atoms in proteins are crucial for the biological function.
-Collective motions are difficult to observe experimentally, but molecular dynamics trajectories can provide this information.
-The dynamic correlation between all atoms within the system can be obtained by analyzing atomic motions in the simulation.
+Molecular dynamics trajectories offer insight into collective motions, which are difficult to see experimentally.
+By analyzing atomic motions in the simulation, we can identify how all atoms in the system are dynamically linked.

-The pytraj dynamic cross-correlation module *atomiccorr* computes a matrix of atom-wise cross-correlation coefficients.
-Each matrix element describes the degree to which a pair of atoms i and j move together.
-The correlation values lie between -1 and 1, where 1 describes full correlation, and -1 corresponds to anti-correlation.
+This type of analysis can be performed with the dynamic cross-correlation module *atomiccorr*.
+The module computes a matrix of atom-wise cross-correlation coefficients.
+Matrix elements indicate how strongly two atoms i and j move together.
+Correlation values range between -1 and 1, where 1 represents full correlation, and -1 represents anticorrelation.

 [View Notebook]({{ site.repo_url }}/blob/{{ site.default_branch }}/code/Notebooks/pytraj_xcorr.ipynb)